In Romania, ‘modern slaves’ burn noxious trash for a living

 “The rich Roma are controlling the poor Roma, but the rich Roma are controlled by others.
 If you look at who is leading and who is controlling things, it’s more than likely you’ll have huge surprises.
 Let’s not treat it as an ethnic issue,” he said.

+The Council of Europe estimates that 1.85 million Roma live in the country of more than 19 million, and face many challenges.
+A 2016 human rights report published by the European Commission, said that “systematic societal discrimination against Roma” affected their access to adequate education, housing, health care, and employment.

+In January this year, Romanian President Klaus Iohannis promulgated a law making anti-Roma hate crimes — verbal or physical — punishable by up to 10 years in prison.

-In the future, the environment chief hopes surveillance drones with pollution sensors and infrared cameras can help paint a clearer picture of how the networks operate.
+In the future, Berceanu the environment chief hopes surveillance drones with pollution sensors and infrared cameras can help paint a clearer picture of how the networks operate.

 “We’re working against organized crime and it’s very hard,” he said.
 “If we solve this problem here, very close to Bucharest, we can solve any kind of problem similar to this all around the country.”